The University Center at Harper College

 - Complete their associate and bachelor’s degrees on a Harper College campus.

 - Take advantage of a 3+1 and 2+2 transfer pathway (see below).

-- Enroll concurrently in a 3+1 pathway at Harper and the university to compete a degree program.
+- Enroll concurrently in a 3+1 pathway at Harper and the university to complete a degree program.

 - Access admissions, registration and academic advising staff from the university on a Harper College campus.

 - Communication and Media (BA)-DePaul University

 - BA in Professional Studies with a major in Business Administration (BAPS)-DePaul University

 Here are answers to frequently asked questions about Harper’s University Center program:

 This is a pathway to a bachelor’s degree that involves taking approximately 60 semester credit hours of Harper courses (the associate’s degree) and approximately 60 semester credit hours of university courses.
 This allows the student to save money by paying the Harper tuition rate for approximately half of the total credit hours.

 This is a pathway to a bachelor’s degree that involves taking approximately 80 or more semester credit hours of Harper courses (the associate’s degree plus additional general education courses) and approximately 40 or fewer semester credit hours of university courses.
 This allows the student to save money by paying the Harper tuition rate for the majority of credit hours.